top of page

 Explain the two concepts of Energy and Exploration that root your art practice.

-The concept of Energy underlies all of my work in some way.
-I use the term energy to describe a moment (e.g., Meet Me for Coffee in the Trees, Couch Dancing, Night Flyer).
-I'm always thinking about how color and materials can communicate certain energies in the work (e.g., Creamsicle, Beach Hut #1, Goddess, Orchid Force).
-I also describe the experience of awe, for instance when in nature, as energy too (e.g., Wild Ground, Motor, We Are Stardust).
-And everyone can relate to the dynamic energy felt sometimes between two people or in a group.
-This concept of Energy is so fascinating to me because it’s measured and described very specifically in science.
-But in other ways we all can agree it exists, but it can’t be fully understood, measured, or even comprehensively articulated (at least not by me).
+The concept of Energy underlies all of my work in some way and I use the term in a few different ways.
+I might use it to describe the energy of a moment (e.g., Meet Me for Coffee in the Trees, Couch Dancing, Night Flyer).
+I think a lot about how color and materials communicate certain energies (e.g., Creamsicle, Beach Hut #1, Goddess, Orchid Force).
+I also use the term when describing the experience of awe, for instance, when in nature (e.g., Wild Ground, Motor, We Are Stardust).
+Also, I think everyone can relate to the dynamic energy felt between two people or sometimes when in a group.

 When did you start painting?